katzenpost/hpqc/README.md

 var Ed25519Sphincs = hybrid.New("Ed25519 Sphincs+", ed25519.Scheme(), sphincsplus.Scheme())
 ```

+A list of implemented signature schemes can be found towards the end of this document.

 ## NIKE to KEM adapter and KEM combiner

-Any NIKE primitive can be used as a KEM to be used in combination with KEM primitives.
+Any NIKE primitive can be turned into a KEM to be used in combination with KEM primitives.
 Our "NIKE to KEM adapter" uses an ad hoc hashed ElGamal construction.
 The construction in pseudo code:

 ```
 func ENCAPSULATE(their_pubkey publickey) ([]byte, []byte) {